< Back to Home

 Our mission is to bring joy, comfort and learning to children in need through the experience of toys and play.
 Established in 1961, and relaunched by the Toy Industry Association in 2003, we represent the North American toy industry’s efforts to impact the lives of children who are in need due to poverty, homelessness, abuse and neglect, kids with parents in the military, children undergoing treatment for cancer and other illnesses, families suffering from natural disasters, and children with special needs.

-With the support of the toy industry, including toy manufacturers, retailers, distributors, and licensors, as well as the general public, we were proud to improve the quality of life for nearly 2 MILLION children in need in 2012 alone.
+With the support of the toy industry, including toy manufacturers, retailers, distributors, and licensors, as well as the general public, we were proud to improve the quality of life for more than 3 MILLION children in 2013 alone!

 How do we accomplish our mission?: